iNSREEN/Project-WebDevelopment-MoviesWebsite-2023/README.md

 2. Include a kids movies section for a safe and enjoyable experience.
 3. Enable users to add, edit, and delete movie reviews for engagement.

+## Key Features
+1. **Movie Browsing and Discovery:** The website offers a curated collection of popular movies for users to explore.
+They can browse movies by genre and search for specific titles.
+2. **User Reviews and Discussions:** Users can add, edit, and delete movie reviews to share their opinions and insights.
+The website fosters community engagement by enabling users to discuss movies, rate them, and interact with other reviewers.
+3. **Kids Movies Section:** The website includes a dedicated section for kids movies, ensuring a safe and enjoyable browsing experience for young users.
+It offers a selection of age-appropriate content and parental controls.
+4. **Powerful Search Functionality:** The search feature allows users to find movies quickly and efficiently.
+Users can search by movie title.

 ## Screenshots
 1. The Main Page offers a collection of popular movies
 ![Homepage](screenshot/MainPage.png)